Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Introduction

 In this work, we use the Cosmic Ray Atmospheric Cascade model for atmospheric production of cosmogenic isotopes \citep{poluianov_production_2016} to predict the production rates of $^{10}\text{Be}$ on Earth during possible encounters with interstellar cold clouds.
-The detectability of a cloud crossing---and subsequent heliospheric compression---in the geologic record depends on the size, temperature, density, and relative velocity of the cloud.
+The detectability of an interstellar cloud crossing in the geologic record depends on the size, temperature, density, and relative velocity of the cloud.
 This work determines how increased radiation induced by an interstellar cold cloud could affect $^{10}\text{Be}$ production on Earth.
 We explore several potential crossing times and evaluate whether such an event can be detected in terrestrial archives.